marcusoftnet/marcusoftnet.github.io/_posts/2008-11-26-mstest-and-secondary-references.md

 DeploymentItems that points to any additional reference you need for your test to run.

-Via the Test-\>Edit Test Run Configuration-menu item you can easily add files and folders.
+Via the Test -> Edit Test Run Configuration-menu item you can easily add files and folders.